aldebaran/qibuild/doc/source/ref/man/qitoolchain.rst

 remove-package -c TOOLCHAIN_NAME PACKAGE_NAME
   remove the package from the toolcain

+Note: to use host native toolchain (i.e. the default compiler installed on the system), you should pass the ``-c system`` option.

 Note: to use a toolchain, you must pass the ``-c`` option to your ``qibuild`` action, or set a default toolchain in the